 - o First name

-- o Last name
+- Last name

-- o Date of Birth
+- Date of Birth

-- o The Unique Student Identifier
+- The Unique Student Identifier

 These are the only data elements used to verify a USI so if it does not verify then one of these elements is incorrect.
 A common error is the abbreviation of the learner's name.
 The learner may have registered their USI with the first name of "Benjamin" but has completed the enrolment application form with the first name of "Ben".
 The first name provided by the learner must align with the name they provided when they registered their USI.